Yunghub/BINCREDIBLE/README.md

 ## With PIR Sensor
 Code File: withPIR.c

 Description: This code uses a PIR sensor to detect motion and control a servo motor based on serial commands ("recyclable" or "non_recyclable").

 Connections:
 Servo connected to GPIO 15.
 PIR sensor connected to GPIO 14.

-Behavior: The servo moves to specific angles based on the classification result received from the Python backend.
+Behaviour: The servo moves to specific angles based on the classification result received from the Python backend.

 ## Without PIR Sensor
 Code File: withoutPIR.c

 Description: Alternative code that controls a servo motor without using a PIR sensor.

 Connections:
 Servo connected to GPIO 13.

-Behavior: The servo smoothly moves left or right based on the received command and returns to its origin position.
+Behaviuor: The servo smoothly moves left or right based on the received command and returns to its origin position.

 ### Screenshots